Ciro Annunchiarico: Gang leader

 After thirteen years on the run he organized, in late 1816 and 1817, a confederation of robbers with a strength of 20,000 people.
 The name they used for themselves was Decisi, The Decided Ones of Jupiter the Thunderer.
 Their leader Ciro Annunchiarico claimed to be the earthly avatar of the ancient Roman god Jupiter.
 The area they laid claim to they called the Salentinian Republic.

 Charisma

 He seemed to have had an extraordinary if not mysterious power of charisma, as tens of thousands of hardened bandits readily obeyed him and acknowledged his bizarre claims.

 Further murders

 He is supposed to have killed between sixty and seventy men by his own hand.

 Execution

-On February 27, 1818, his last stronghold, between Tarent and Brindisi, was stormed by a force of German and Swiss mercenaries under the command of an Englishman, General Richard Church.
+On 27 February 1818, his last stronghold, between Tarent and Brindisi, was stormed by a force of German and Swiss mercenaries under the command of an Englishman, General Richard Church.

-He was later executed, together with 162 other, by a firing squad.
+He was later executed, together with 162 others, by a firing squad.